TOP TIPS FOR VISITING EDINBURGH

 So if you follow me on Instagram, you'll know that me and Gina went on a weekend away to the Harry Potter-esque town of Edinburgh.
 I can safely say it is a beautiful city but a lot of people were asking me what it's like in terms of accessible things to do in Edinburgh.

 Firstly, as always I can only speak from my own experience.
 But what I can say is it was definitely not as bad as I thought would be for access.
 A lot of the shops and restaurants have ramp/step free access and disabled toilets.
 Yes, there were a few places that were a no go but the majority are fine.

 Now the tram that runs in and around Edinburgh is outstanding for accessibility - working similarly to the DLR in London with the carriage coming right to the edge of the platform with no need for a ramp as its level access.
-The tram also runs directly from the airport to the center of town and you never have to wait more then 7 minutes for a tram at any stop.
-Tickets weren't too bad we got a 5 day pass with unlimited travel for £20.
+The tram also runs directly from the airport to the centre of town and you never have to wait more than 7 minutes for a tram at any stop.
+Tickets weren't too bad we got a 5-day pass with unlimited travel for £20.

 The buses in Edinburgh are all accessible via a fold down ramp similar to the older style London buses.
 The bus is a great help when it comes to getting up to the old town as it is very hilly.
 It is also very cost effective as fares can be as low as £1.80 - as Londoner who is used to city prices, I nearly had a kitten when I heard how much it cost.
 Having said that, I have been told that there is a ticket that allows unlimited travel on buses and trams.
 I will leave a link here:

 4: RESEARCH HOTELS AND GO FOR A MAINSTREAM BRAND